A History of the Worst Cyberattacks

 Affecting more than three billion people, the Yahoo cyberattack in 2013 is considered to be the largest data breach in history.
 The sheer scale of the breach is staggering and it resulted in the hackers gaining access to extremely sensitive information such as names, dates of birth, addresses, and passwords which could be used to commit identity theft or break into other accounts held by the same users.
 This breach had a major impact on the internet giant and its customers, resulting in various lawsuits and financial liability for the company.

-The hackers were allegedly able to gain access to Yahoo’s system due to a single click on a spear phishing email, that’s why cybersecurity training regarding phishing and other cyber threats is crucial for businesses and needs to be taken seriously by companies of all sizes.
+The hackers were allegedly able to gain access to Yahoo’s system through a single click on a spear phishing email.
+That’s why cybersecurity training regarding phishing and other cyber threats is crucial for businesses and needs to be taken seriously by companies of all sizes.

 The WannaCry ransomware attack was a major security incident that impacted businesses and organizations all over the world.
-In May 2017, the WannaCry ransomware worm encrypted data on victims’ computers and demanded a ransom payment in order to decrypt the data.
-The attack affected more than 200,000 computers in 150 countries and it was especially dangerous because it spread quickly thanks to a feature that allowed it to spread itself from one computer to another.
-Notable victims of the attack include FedEx and the UK’s National Health Service (NHS).
+In May 2017, the WannaCry ransomware worm encrypted data on victims’ computers and demanded a ransom payment to decrypt the data.
+The attack affected more than 200,000 computers in 150 countries, and it was especially dangerous because it spread quickly thanks to a feature that allowed it to move from one computer to another.
+Notable attack victims include FedEx and the UK’s National Health Service (NHS).

-Within hours of the attack, the spread of the virus was slowed but not stopped thanks to a cybersecurity expert who discovered a “kill switch” that turned off the malware.
-However, many affected computers remained encrypted and unusable until the victims paid the ransom or were able to reverse the encryption.
+Within hours of the attack, the spread of the virus was temporarily neutralized, thanks to a cybersecurity expert who discovered a “kill switch” that turned off the malware.
+However, many affected computers remained encrypted and unusable until the victims paid the ransom or could reverse the encryption.

 No organization is immune to cyberattacks.
-That’s why it’s important for all organizations to take steps to protect their computer systems and data, resulting in safer, more dependable systems that everyone can trust.
+That’s why it’s important for all organizations to take steps to protect their computer systems and data.
+This will result in safer, more dependable systems that everyone can trust.

 Read on to see how you can ensure your organization is safe from cyberattacks.